Did you know that about 500,000 kids have gone to school today without breakfast and/or lunch?

 Woolworths in store

 You can donate to the Feed Appeal at any Woolworths checkout in Australia.
-Every $1 equals 2 meals.
-Keep your eye out for the 2020 campaign!
+Every $2 equals 4 meals.
+Keep your eye out to donate in store or online- TODAY! #feedafamily

 “We’re just so grateful for this grant.
 It’s fantastic and will really help us with the meals we do.
 We won’t have to overload the ovens we have, so things will cook more evenly and quickly.
 Volunteers won’t have to keep opening and changing trays around.”